lukedeo/torch-serving/README.md

 ```

 We expect you to have `libtorch` unpacked somewhere (available [here](https://download.pytorch.org/libtorch/nightly/cpu/libtorch-macos-latest.zip)), and CMake available (as well as a C++11 compliant compiler).

+This is also achievable using a python installed version of `torch`.
+We provide a script to locate the path to `libtorch` in your python installation.

 Run: